schmouk/PyRandLib/README.md

 ## Randomness evaluation
-In [1], every known PRG at the time of the editing has been tested according to three different sets of tests:
+In [1], every known PRNG at the time of the editing has been tested according to three different sets of tests:
-* _small crush_ is a small set of simple tests that quickly  tests  some  of the expected characteristics for a pretty good PRG;
+* **_small crush_** is a small set of simple tests that quickly tests  some of the expected characteristics for a pretty good PRNG;
-* _crush_ is a bigger set of tests that test  more  deeply  expected  random characteristics;
+* **_crush_** is a bigger set of tests that test  more  deeply expected  random characteristics;
-* _big crush_ is the ultimate set of  difficult  tests  that  any  GOOD  PRG should definitively pass.
+* **_big crush_** is the ultimate set of difficult tests that any **good**  PRNG should definitively pass.

-We give you here below a copy of the resulting table for the PRGs that  have been  implemented  in  PyRandLib  plus the Mersenne twister one which is not implemented in PyRandLib, as provided in [1].
+We give you here below a copy of the resulting table for the PRNGs that have been implemented in **PyRandLib**, as provided in [1], plus the Mersenne twister one which is not implemented in **PyRandLib**.
+We add in this table the evaluations provided by the authors of every new PRNGs that have been described after the publication of [1].
+Fields may be missing then for them.
+A comparison of the computation times for all implemented PRNGs in **PyRandLib** is provided in an another belowing table.

  | PyRabndLib class | TU01 generator name (1)            | Memory Usage    | Period   | time-32bits | time-64 bits | SmallCrush fails | Crush fails | BigCrush fails |
  | ---------------- | ---------------------------------- | --------------- | -------- | ----------- | ------------ | ---------------- | ----------- | -------------- |